-- Coordinate and schedule all business activities and meetings for the MTPO Executive Board and Technical Coordinating Committee (MTPO) - Attend meetings of the MTPO, the First Tennessee RPO, local, regional, state, and federal sponsored meetings related to transportation planning as needed and coordinate on mutual issues (MTPO, LENOWISCO PDC) - Prepare and maintain contact lists, media lists, and other lists as needed (MTPO, LENOWISCO PDC)
+- Coordinate and schedule all business activities and meetings for the MTPO Executive Board and Technical Coordinating Committee (MTPO) - Attend meetings of the MTPO, the First Tennessee RPO, local, regional, state, and federal sponsored meetings related to transportation planning as needed and coordinate on mutual issues (MTPO, LENOWISCO PDC) - Prepare and maintain contact lists, media lists, and other lists as needed (MTPO, LENOWISCO)

 Subtask 9.
-Project Initiation
+Project Initiation (planning level)

-• Carry out project initiation process.
 Projects found within the Transportation Improvement Program are typically based upon a study or report generated by TDOT, VDOT, or the MTPO staff.
 Once identified for funding in the TIP a project initiation process begins (project initiation packet).
-A consultant can be obtained to assist in evaluating areas of potential improvements.
-The consultant selection process follows state, federal, and local purchasing guidelines.
+A consultant can be obtained to assist in evaluating areas of potential improvements through Planning Reports.
+At this point the project is handed off by MPO staff to the project developers (r-o-way staff, environmental staff, engineers) MPO does not stay involved beyond this point in time.
 (MTPO, TDOT)